 - Select View > Refresh (or hit F5) if you don't see the new view listed.

-- Right-click on vw_capitals and select View/Edit Data > All Rows.
-With the flickering and the fact that the query has appeared in the Query window, you should believe that the Data Output pane has been re-filled with the results of having ‘run’ the view.
+- Right-click on vw_capitals in the Browser pane, and select View/Edit Data > All Rows.
+The Data Output pane will re-fill with the results of having ‘run’ the view.

-You could now use this view anytime you want to work with state capitals.
-If the underlying source table were updated, perhaps to add Montpelier, those updates would automatically be reflected in the view
+You could now use this view any time you want to work with state capitals.
+It's important to note that the output from the view is not a snapshot from the moment you created the view; if the underlying source table were updated, perhaps to add Montpelier, those updates would automatically be reflected in the view.

 B. Build a query based on a view